Wildlife management areas are open to hunting and fishing unless closed by rule of the commissioner or by posting under subdivision 2.

 (6) would in any manner restrict the management of vegetation in the unit as authorized by state law.

 Prior to the Saturday on or nearest September 16, a portable stand may be left overnight in a wildlife management area by a person with a valid bear license who is hunting within 100 yards of a bear bait site that is legally tagged and registered as prescribed under section 97B.425.
-Any person leaving a portable stand overnight under this subdivision must affix a tag with: (1) the person's name and address; (2) the licensee's driver's license number; or (3) the "MDNR#" license identification number issued to the licensee.
-The tag must be affixed to the stand in a manner that it can be read from the ground.
+Any person leaving a portable stand overnight under this subdivision must affix the person's name and address to the stand in such a manner that it can be read from the ground.